keycloak/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

 Right now, the server runs in a separate process.
 To debug the server set `auth.server.debug` system property to `true`.

 To configure the debugger port, set the `auth.server.debug.port` system property with any valid port number.
 Default is `5005`.

+## Cookies testing
+In order to reproduce some specific cookies behaviour in browsers (like SameSite policies or 3rd party cookie blocking), some subset of tests needs to be ran with different hosts for auth server and app/IdP server in order to simulate third party contexts.
+Those hosts must be different from localhost as that host has some special treatment from browsers.
+At the same time both hosts must use different domains to be considered cross-origin, e.g. `127.0.0.1.nip.io` and `127.0.0.1.xip.io`.
+NOT `app1.127.0.0.1.nip.io` and `app2.127.0.0.1.nip.io`!!

+Also, those new cookies policies are currently not yet enabled by default (which will change in the near future).
+To test those policies, you need the latest stable Firefox together with `firefox-strict-cookies` profile.
+This profile sets the browser to Firefox, configures the proper cookies behavior and makes Firefox to run in the headless mode (which is ok because this is not UI testing).
+For debugging purposes you can override the headless mode with `-DfirefoxHeadless=false`.

+**Broker tests:**

+    mvn clean install -f testsuite/integration-arquillian/tests/base \
+                      -Pfirefox-strict-cookies \
+                      -Dtest=**.broker.** \
+                      -Dauth.server.host=[some_host] -Dauth.server.host2=[some_other_host]